Resurrection of the Dead

 Do not marvel at this; for the hour is coming in which all who are in the graves will hear His voice

-and come forth — those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation."
+and come forth — those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation," John 5'24-29.

-These words show that the two resurrections are:
+These words show that there are two resurrections:

-The Resurrection of Life.
-The good these Believers have done is the result of their faith and in Jesus' name - in honour of the Father.
+The good that these Believers have done is the result of their faith in Jesus and therefore honouring their Father.

-Ephesians 2'8-10 points out that faith comes first: "... by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
+Ephesians 2'8-10 points out that faith comes before good works: "... by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.

 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them".